7 Frugal Ways to Make Your House Feel More Homey According to Science

 Open baskets and boxes are ideal, especially for kids, because it’s so easy to just throw things in an open box.

-The other essential clutter cleaning tool is a good routine.
-Things get clean and stay clean when it’s an automatic part of your routine and everyone in the household knows what jobs they need to do and when.
+The other essential clutter-cleaning tool is a good routine.
+Things get clean and stay clean when it’s an automatic part of your routine, and everyone in the household knows what jobs they need to do and when.

-3…but Avoid Minimalism
+3. Declutter But… Avoid Minimalism

-While an uncluttered home is good for the mood, going too far can make it stark and uninviting.
-It’s the little personal touches that make a house homely.
+While an uncluttered home is good for the mood, going too far can make your space stark and uninviting.

-Here are some ideas for taking and displaying family photos and creating your own unique art work:
+Here are some ideas for taking and displaying family photos and creating your own unique artwork:

-4. Colour your World
+4. Colour Your World

 The décor you choose for your home can also affect your mood.

-Colour is also important.
-Warm tones like red and orange increase energy while cool tones like blue and green are relaxing.
+Warm tones like red and orange increase energy, while cool tones like blue and green are relaxing.
 Which mood do you want to create in which room?
-Using colour judiciously can help create that mood.
+Judicious use of colour can help create that mood.

-However, too much colour can be overwhelming – it’s better to use colour in decor items placed against a neutral background.
 This way you can change the mood of a room by just changing the cushions, which is a lot cheaper than changing the entire decor.

 One of the cheapest ways to get a new look is to rearrange your furniture.
-Rearranging the furniture prevents things from getting stale and a fresh new look can give you a fresh new outlook too without spending any money at all.
+Rearranging the furniture prevents things from getting stale, and a fresh new look can give you a fresh new outlook, too, without spending any money at all.

 5. The Green Green Grass of Home